astropy/pyvo/docs/dal/index.rst

 This service let you query for spectral lines in a certain ``wavelength`` range.
 The unit of the values is meters, but any unit may be specified using `~astropy.units.Quantity`.
+For further information about the service's parameters, see :py:class:`~pyvo.dal.SLAService`.

 Jobs
 ====